jungomi/iterfn/README.md

 // iter also accepts a generator function directly const lastSquare = iter(generator).map(x => x * x).last(); // 25
 ```

+An object can be an iterator or an iterable or both at the same time. `iter`
+will create an iterable iterator whenever possible, that is an iterator that is
+also iterable, so you don't have to worry about distinguishing them.

 ### Using functions directly